 You won’t need to worry about hanging multiple float switches in the same well or tank, or about tying everything down so it doesn’t tangle.
 You can even skip the controller in backup pump control applications because of the built-in hysteresis.

 There is nothing else like it on the market.
-Let us know if we can help you as you select and install your float switches.
+Let us know how we can help with your float switch installation or selecting the correct device.